facebookresearch/fairseq/examples/simultaneous_translation/docs/evaluation.md

 Every time the client needs to read a new state (word or speech chunk), a "GET" request needs to be sent to the server.
 Whenever a new token is generated, a "SEND" request with the predicted word (untokenized word) will be sent to the server immediately.
 The server can hence calculate both the latency and BLEU score of the sentence.

 ### Server
-The server code is provided and can be set up directly locally for development purpose.
+The server code is provided and can be set up locally for development purposes.
 For example, to evaluate a text simultaneous test set,

 ```shell